Sushmitha2708/Spark/README.md

 #### Spark Libraries
 Sparks libraries since its release have grown to provide more and more types of functionality.
 Spark supports both Standard and External libraries.
 Spark includes libraries for SQL, Spark SQL, Machine learning(MLlib), Stream processing(Spark Streaming), Graph analytics(GraphX).
 Apart from these spark has many external open-source librariesfrom connectors from various storage systems to machine learning algorithms.

 Spark supports multiple widely used programming languages like Python, Java, Scala, R. It is designed to support a wide range of data analytics tasks ranging from simple data loading and SQL queries to machine learning and streaming computation over the same computing enginewith a consistent set of Spark APIs.

+### Architecture of Spark